How to Participate and FAQs

 Members of the General Public

-Members of the general public wishing to participate at an adjudicative hearing must select one of the two options below that they feel will best represent their comments and interests:
+Members of the general public wishing to participate at an adjudicative hearing must select only one of the two options below that they feel will best represent their comments and interests:

 1. Submitting a written comment to the Board (maximum 5 pages in length); or